-The second Case-study intensive week will be held in Gävle, Sweden, March 4 – 8, 2019.
+The second Case-study intensive week was held in Gävle, Sweden, March 4 – 8, 2019.

 The article about the first case-study intensive week in Latvia, written by Vaira Obuka, University of Latvia